secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 # Process to Close Marketo Landing Pages and Landing Page Forms

+## Marketo Asset Expiration

+As of Nov 2022, when applicable, please follow the instructions found on the [campaigns and programs](/handbook/marketing/marketing-operations/campaigns-and-programs/#step-4b-setting-landing-page--smart-campaign-expiration-asset-expiration) handbook page to set expirations on program assets during program set up.

+## Options for Closing LPs and LP Forms

+There are two options for closing Marketo landing pages:

+1. Closing the LP registration form (which removes the registration form from the LP so registrations can no longer be accepted) and updating the LP to explain why the registration form is no longer available (either the event has reached capacity or the event has occurred).
+2. Closing the entire LP.
+If someone clicks on the LP link, it will take them to our about.gitlab.com page instead of a registration LP.
+This option is now done automatically during the [Marketo Asset Expiration process](https://about.gitlab.com/handbook/marketing/marketing-operations/campaigns-and-programs/#step-4b-setting-landing-page--smart-campaign-expiration-asset-expiration).
+Asset expiration occurs 4 weeks after the event date, so it is important to close the registration form and update the LP verbiage once an event reaches capacity or has occurred so the LP does not remain open and active during this time.

-The FMC will track all open Marketo LPs and will be responsible for requesting the LP be closed once the event occurs.
-The FMC will also be responsible for closing LPs if an event reaches capacity.
+The FMC will track all open Marketo LPs and will be responsible for requesting the LP form be closed once the event occurs or if an event reaches capacity.
 If Verticurl is unavailable and the request is urgent, the FMC can follow the below steps as well.
-If your campaign type is not listed below and your request is urgent, please reach out to Marketing Ops to help close the page.
+If the campaign type is not listed below and the request is urgent, please reach out to Marketing Ops to help close the registration form.

-- The FMC will re-open the Marketo LP issue and request Verticurl follow one of the below processes (depending on campaign type, as Marketo program templates vary across different tactics).
-In the LP issue, the FMC will specify if the page should be shut down completely or if the request is to close the LP form (to no longer allow registrations) and to update the verbiage at the top of the page (i.e. to specify if the event has occurred, is at capacity, etc.).
+To close the LP registration form, the FMC will re-open the Marketo LP issue and request Verticurl follow one of the below processes (depending on campaign type, as Marketo program templates vary across different tactics).
+In the LP issue, the FMC will request Verticurl remove the registration form and will provide Verticurl specific verbiage for the top of the LP page.
 Please see standard verbiage options below.
-If the event is a workshop that was listed on the demo/workshop page, the FMC will also request Verticurl remove the listing.The FMC will update the due date of the issue and move the triage label back to `FMM-Verticurl::WIP`.
+If the event is a workshop that was listed on the demo/workshop page, the FMC will also request Verticurl remove the listing.
+The FMC will update the due date of the issue and move the triage label back to `FMM-Verticurl::WIP`.

+## If an event has reached capacity
+- The FMC will follow the above instructions to close the LP regisrtation form and update the verbiage to specify the event has reached capacity.
 - If there are remaining invite issues open once registration is closed, the FMC will note this in the issue(s) and close them.
 If an invite is already scheduled to be sent, the FMC will ask Verticurl to unschedule the send before closing the issue.
 The FMC will update the due date of the issue and move the triage label back to `FMM-Verticurl::WIP`.
 - The FMC will also re-open the sales nominated issue and request Verticurl shut down the sales-nominated daily sends.
 The FMC will update the due date of the issue and move the triage label back to `FMM-Verticurl::WIP`.
 - If an intelligent nurture email request was opened, the FMC will ping `@dambrold` in the issue to remove the email from the nurture streams.